 I’m a dried apple head.
 You'll find me in a shop in Door County.

 Door County, Wisconsin, comprises a peninsula and islands on western Lake Michigan.
 It is a popular vacation destination known for its quaint shops and lodgings and its boiled fish dinners.

 Keith Moon (1946-1978) was the original drummer for the rock band The Who.
 He was admired by peers and fans for his powerfully energetic drumming style, and was notorious for his equally energetic lifestyle, which was not only self-destructive, but just plain destructive, leaving countless trashed hotel rooms, friends' homes, and drum sets in his wake.
 There are so many stories of toilets blown up by cherry bombs and televisions hurled from windows that Moon’s name has become a kind of pop-culture shorthand for the deliberate destruction of property.
 He died young after accidentally overdosing on sedatives in 1978.

-Some weak Kool-Aid, huh?
+That's some weak Kool-Aid, huh?

 Kool-Aid is a flavored drink mix powder that has been popular with kids for decades.
 Invented by Nebraskan Edwin Perkins in 1927, seven flavors were initially available: cherry, grape, lemon-lime, orange, raspberry, root beer, and strawberry.
 In 1953, the brand was sold to General Foods.

 Why is she running through the E-Z Mini Storage?

 E-Z Mini Storage appears to be a chain of self-storage centers—I found locations in Minnesota, Florida, New Hampshire, and elsewhere.

 We can repair her.
 She’ll be better, faster, stronger.